-For the financial year, the Board met on seven occasions to deal with routine business.
-Meetings were convened as necessary for special business or specific matters such as major transactions.
+For the financial year, the Board met on five occasions to deal with routine business.
+Additional meetings were convened as necessary for special business or specific matters such as major transactions.

-Attendance at Board meetings during each Director's period of service in FY2017 is set out in the table below:
+Attendance at Board meetings during each Director's period of service in FY2019 is set out in the table below: